7 eBay Alternatives: Other Places to Flip Items

 3. Facebook Marketplace

-Facebook Marketplace is a great way to sell any type of item, from clothes to home decor, but especially those like furniture and even vehicles that can be impossible to ship.
-It’s primarily used for in-person pickups and dropoffs, but you can also decide to offer to ship your items if you would like to.
+Facebook Marketplace is a great way to sell any item, from clothes to home decor, but especially those like furniture and even vehicles that can be impossible to ship.
+It’s primarily used for in-person pickups and dropoffs, but you can also offer to send your items if you would like to.
 It’s becoming one of the best eBay alternatives around.

 It’s also safer than sites like Craigslist for selling items in person since there’s a profile attached to each buyer and seller.
 Using the Marketplace is as easy as logging into Facebook on the app or in a browser and clicking the shop icon.
 From there, you can browse and list any of your items.
-No need to download an extra app or remember an additional login.
+Downloading an extra app or remembering an additional login is unnecessary.

 4. OfferUp